 Password Settings: Allow you to dictate the strength of end-user password creation.

 Minimum length: Specify a minimum password length of 4 to 30 characters (the default length is eight characters).

 Note: For AD-mastered users, these requirements are set and enforced by AD.
 Ensure that the settings here duplicate the minimum settings of AD.

 Complexity requirements: Complex passwords increase the security of your users' accounts.
 Choose any or all of the options in the list to define the level of complexity that is required for your users' passwords.

 For AD-mastered users, these requirements are set and enforced by AD; no enforcement is triggered by Okta settings.
 Therefore, ensure that these settings duplicate the minimum settings of AD.

-For non AD-mastered users, if selecting the Does not contain part of username option, please note that Okta defines “username” as the element before the @ sign in an email address (e.g., in email@example.com, the username would be johnsmith).
+For non AD-mastered users, when selecting the Does not contain part of username option, please note that Okta defines “username” as the element before the @ sign in an email address; in email@example.com, the username would be johnsmith.
 Checking this option ensures that a password cannot contain all of the username or domain name.

 For example, the following passwords would be rejected: Password: JoeBob; Username: JoeBob@yahoo.com (Matching on “JoeBob”); Password: Yahoo: Username: JoeBob@yahoo.com (matching on "yahoo")

 For non AD-mastered users, selecting the Does not contain first name or Does not contain last name option excludes all of the user's first name or last name in its entirety.
 Checking this option ensures that a password cannot contain all of the first or last name.
 This option only applies to names that are at least three characters long and is not case sensitive.

 Password age (Okta-mastered users only): Configure settings related to password longevity.
 This setting does not define how long a password is valid for a session.